yR-DEV/StreamSummary/README.md

 ## Explanation/Justification?

 ### What it is
-- A simple application that will monitor and record the stream summary numbers from twitch
+- A simple application that will monitor and record the stream summary numbers from twitch.tv, a popular live streaming platform for gamers.
     * url: `https://api.twitch.tv/kraken/streams/summary`
 - The json object returned from the  api query includes:
     * channels: Number (the number of channels on twitch that are currently streaming live)